Chubflix/automatic1111-async-api-proxy/docs/deployment.md

   Notes:
   - The app serves /schemas so $refs resolve (e.g., automatic1111.spec.json).
   - The API now persists jobs in SQLite at DB_PATH (default /data/jobs.db when using Docker/Compose).
+  - If AUTOMATIC1111_API_BASE is configured, GET /sdapi/v1/sd-models and /sdapi/v1/loras will proxy to the real Automatic1111 API and wrap the arrays into { models: [...] } and { loras: [...] } respectively.

 Option B: Containerized Node app (Yarn-based image)
 - Build the image: